FusangLiu/PERC_Course_TheoreticalEcology2025/README.md

-All files public.
-Repository will be updated during the course
+This repository contains all files from the PE&RC course "Theoretical Ecology" (2025).
+The repository will be updated during the course